Dai-V/SalonAPI/README.md

 - Appointment Management: Make appointsment that includes services.
 Each appointment is tied to a technician(s), and a customer.

+- Totals: Various totals filtered by start and end date (End of day totals, end of month totals, etc...).

 Planned Features:
 - Scheduling management for technicians